tanrlemn/tanrlemn/README.md

 ---
 ### About Me
 - Full Stack Developer with experience in Node.js, React, and more.
-Currently adopting Typescript.
+Prefer Typescript.
 - UX enthusiast focused on intuitive user interfaces.
 - Oil painter and musician.
 I like painting portraits.
 - Passionate about innovating and solving complex problems with technology.